AdobeDocs/express-add-ons-docs/src/pages/guides/design/index.md

 ## Spectrum Web Components
-The [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) project is an implementation of Spectrum designed to work with any web framework with a number of benefit, including:
+The [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) project is an implementation of Spectrum designed to work with any web framework with a number of benefits, including:

   - Framework agnostic
   - Lightweight